Getting started with Amazon Neptune - Amazon Neptune

 If you're looking for more detailed information about Neptune, see Overview of Amazon Neptune features.

-If you know about graphs already, jump ahead to Use graph notebooks.
-Or, if you want to create a Neptune database right away, see Using an Amazon CloudFormation Stack to Create a Neptune DB Cluster.
+If you know about graphs already, jump ahead to Using Neptune with graph notebooks.
+Or, if you want to create a Neptune database right away, see Creating an Amazon Neptune cluster using Amazon CloudFormation.

 Otherwise, you may want to know a little more about graph databases before you start.